-- (3) An independent person assisting a person with a disability must not- - (a) be a disability service provider or a representative of a disability service provider; or - (b) have any interest in a disability service provider which is providing, or has provided, disability services to the person with a disability. - (4) If a person with a disability advises the disability service provider or the Authorised Program Officer that he or she does not consider that the person assisting him or her is an independent person, the Authorised Program Officer must arrange for an independent person to assist the person with a disability.
+- (3) An independent person assisting a person to whom this Part applies must not- - (a) be a disability service provider or a representative of a disability service provider; or - (b) have any interest in a disability service provider which is providing, or has provided, disability services to the person to whom this Part applies. - (4) If a person to whom this Part applies advises the disability service provider or the Authorised Program Officer that he or she does not consider that the person assisting him or her is an independent person, the Authorised Program Officer must arrange for an independent person to assist the person to whom this Part applies.